vunt201002/sample-sale-notification/readme.md

 ## Common issues

-* When you try, it can throw an error like that
+### When you open an embedded app in local, it can throw an error like that

 ![Content Security Policy Error](https://raw.githubusercontent.com/baorv/faster-shopify-dev/master/screenshot.png)